Active Prompt Learning with Vision-Language Model Priors: Experiments

-\textbf{Visualization for Class-Guided Clustering.} In Section~\ref{sec:heatmap}, we analyze the proposed class-guided features using GradFAM, as shown in Figure~\ref{fig:heatmap}.
-Here, we further visualize the impact of class-guided features on clustering with T-SNE~\cite{van2008visualizing} on the Waterbirds dataset~\cite{sagawadistributionally}.
+\textbf{Visualization for class-guided clustering.} In Section~\ref{sec:heatmap}, we analyze the proposed class-guided features using GradFAM, as shown in Figure~\ref{fig:heatmap}.
+Here, we further visualize the impact of class-guided features on clustering with T-SNE~\citep{van2008visualizing} on the Waterbirds dataset~\citep{sagawadistributionally}.
 Specifically, the Waterbirds dataset consists of 200 distinct bird species, where each image is labeled by habitat (water, land), background (water, land), and specific species.
 This allows us to categorize the dataset into 2, 4, or 200 groups.
 For improved visual clarity, we analyze a subsample of 20 classes.
 Figures~\ref{subfig:tsne-birds-a} and~\ref{subfig:tsne-birds-c} shows that the limitation of relying solely on image features in capturing semantic information.
 In contrast, our class-guided features, which incorporate the set of classes $\mathcal{C}$, effectively reflect relevant class information in the clustering results, as illustrated in Figures~\ref{subfig:tsne-birds-b} and~\ref{subfig:tsne-birds-d}.
-More details are in the Appendix~\ref{sec:waterbirds-details}.
+This improvement is also reflected in the Adjusted Rand Index (ARI), where the score increases from 12.74\% to 37.64\% when moving from image-only features to class-guided features.
+More details are provided in Appendix~\ref{sec:waterbirds-details}.

+\textbf{Synergy of selective querying with our method.} Our selective querying (\sftype{SQ}) synergizes strongly with our method for two key reasons.
+First, our cluster-balanced acquisition follows a diversity-driven strategy, which may occasionally select well-understood samples.
+In such cases, \sftype{SQ} leverages pseudo labels to conserve budget.
+As shown in Figure~\ref{fig:effect-sq-a}, \sftype{SQ} is particularly effective in diversity-based methods such as~\sftype{CoreSet} and~\sftype{CB}, while uncertainty-based approaches like~\sftype{Entropy} and~\sftype{PCB} show limited improvement in Figure~\ref{fig:effect-sq-b}.
+Second, we incorporate a unified prompt, as described in Section~\ref{sec:budget-saving}, further enhancing the effectiveness of \sftype{SQ}.
+Figure~\ref{fig:confidence} shows that the unified prompt results in confidence scores for trained samples with less overfitting compared to class-wise prompts, leading to more reliable class-wise thresholds in~\eqref{eq:thresholds}.
+This observation aligns with the results in Figure~\ref{fig:prompt-types}, showing that a unified prompt is more effective in reducing the labeling budget than class-wise prompts.

+\textbf{Confidence distributions by prompt type.} Figure \ref{fig:confidence} compares the confidence distributions of trained and untrained samples.
+We first train either class-wise prompts $t_{\mathcal{C}}$ or a unified prompt $t_u$ on the StanfordCars dataset $\mathcal{D}$ \citep{krause20133d}.
+To emulate an active-learning setting with a limited budget, we form a 4-shot training subset $\mathcal{D}_t \subset \mathcal{D}$.
+For each class $c$, we then compute the average confidence score $s_{t,c}$ as follows: